DIYgod/RSSHub/website/docs/install/config.md

 Used for some pages that require login, data retrieval may fail.

+Due to the authentication policy of javdb, this SESSION may become invalid when the user logs out.
+It is recommended to keep the login status.

 -   `JAVDB_SESSION`: After logging in, the value of the cookie, acquisition method:
     1. After logging in, open the homepage of the website.
     2. Open the console, refresh the page.